 Located just inside the hotel, the Mary Cassatt Tea Room has indoor and outdoor seating.
 The space is gorgeous and elegant – a perfect step “out” of city life and in to a fancy adventure.
 We went to tea on a Sunday (you know, that Sunday everyone was outside because it was beautiful out?
 Perfection.) at 2pm.
 We asked to be seated in the garden, which was absolutely beautiful: fresh flowers, a fountain, and a warm breeze.
 Our afternoon started with our lovely waitress, Janelle, telling us about all of our tea options.
 There were so many choices, all presented in baby glass containers for us to smell, and obviously, admire.

 Each tea is available hot or iced, and your pot stays with you at your table during your meal.
 I ordered the signature Rittenhouse blend, which was very good, but I think I should have gone for something stronger.
-We also kicked off our meal with a class of sparkling wine, because, really, that’s how girls day should be celebrated, right?
+Perhaps, I could have tried something like that High-quality Chinese tea, if it were available.
+We also kicked off our meal with a glass of sparkling wine, because, really, that’s how girl’s day should be celebrated, right?

 Next, it was time to try some of the tea room’s ‘savory’ treats.
 Our selection of tea sandwiches and canapés (had to Google that – it means ‘small, prepared and usually decorative food.’) included tuna tartare, avocado & prosciutto, chicken salad, smoked salmon, egg salad & marinated mushrooms.
 These bites were all so fresh – my favorite being the chicken salad.
 We also had some baked scones, which, along with their accompanying sauces, may or may not have been our favorite part of the meal.